JuliaReach/LazySets.jl/docs/src/man/interval_hulls.md

 To add plots to the same pair of axes we use `plot!`.
 Let's add some points of the set which are farthest in some given directions.
 Single points can be plotted using the `Singleton` type.
-In the third line we plot the center of the ball picking a custom cross marker.
+In the third line of code we plot the center of the ball picking a custom cross marker.

 ```@example example_ih